Deploying SCF

 Configuration File

-Important: If you are using a version below 2.12.0 and have manually configured environment variables in the console, ensure these configurations are also included in cloudbaserc.json, otherwise the original environment variables will be lost after deployment.
+Important: If you are using a version below 2.12.0 and have manually configured environment variables in the console, please ensure these configurations are also included in cloudbaserc.json, otherwise the original environment variables will be lost after deployment.